Become (EP)

-Become is an extended play by the American dream pop duo Beach House.
-The project was released on April 22, 2023, as a Record Store Day exclusive.
-Become was made available for streaming on April 28, followed by a release on CD and other formats on May 19.
+Become is an extended play by the American dream pop band Beach House.
+It was first released on April 22, 2023, as a Record Store Day exclusive, later being made available for music streaming platforms on April 28, followed by a release on CD and other formats on May 19.
+As stated by the band, the songs included in the EP were recorded during the recording sessions for their eighth studio album Once Twice Melody (2022), which took place from 2018 through 2021.